gdgnuernberg/arcore-meet-andy/README.md

 * Install the SceneForm plugin: File -> Settings -> Plugins -> Search for "SceneForm"

 ### Step 1.a: Create the project
-`git checkout 5b6ed9c74d5da3e55d62033ac7d8affd6de0a116`
-* File -> New -> New Project
+* In Android Studio, go to File -> New -> New Project
 * Add No Activity
-* Name "Meet Andy"
+* Name the project "Meet Andy"
-* Language "Kotlin"
+* Use language "Kotlin"
-* Minimum API Level for ARCore: 24
+* Minimum API level for ARCore is 24, so choose at least 24
-* Use androidx.* artifacts for nicer dependencies
+* Use androidx.* artifacts

+Shortcut to final outcome: `git reset --hard 5b6ed9c74d5da3e55d62033ac7d8affd6de0a116`

 ### Step 1.b: Setup SDK and emulator
-* Tools -> SDK Manager
+* In Android Studio, go to Tools -> SDK Manager
 * Install at least Android 7.0 (API level 24), better choose Pie or Q
-* If your device is compatible, you can skip emulator setup, compatible devices: bit.ly/arcore-devices
+* If your device is compatible, you can skip emulator setup.
+List of compatible devices: bit.ly/arcore-devices
-* If not compatible: Tools -> AVD Manager
+* If your device is not compatible: Go to Tools -> AVD Manager
 * Click Create Virtual Device
 * Choose e.g. Pixel 3 device definition
 * Download a system image with at least API level 24
 * We need OpenGL 3.0 or higher and Android Emulator 27 or higher for SceneForm
 * Tools -> SDK Manager -> SDK Tools -> Check Android Emulator Version
-* Start your emulator, then check through adb which Open GL version is used: adb logcat | grep eglMakeCurrent
+* Start your emulator, then check through adb which Open GL version is used: `adb logcat | grep eglMakeCurrent`
-* If it's below 3.0, enforce through Extended Controls -> Settings -> Advanced
+* If it's below 3.0, enforce in your Emulator by going to Extended Controls -> Settings -> Advanced
-* If using emulator: Configure your cameras, back camera Virtual Scene and / or front camera webcam0 (if available)
+* If using emulator: Configure your cameras, back camera should be Virtual Scene
-* If using emulator: update ARCore
+* If using emulator: Update ARCore
 * Go to bit.ly/arcore-apk
 * Download the latest ARCore for emulator APK
 * Sideload it to your emulator with